LauanAmorim/LauanAmorim/README.md

 ### 💻 About me
 <p>
 Hello, my name is Lauan Amorim, I'm 16 and I've been studying web development since 2019.
-I have knowledge with HTML, CSS, a bit of JavaScript, and git.
-I have also been learning NodeJS and ExpressJS.
+I have knowledge with HTML, CSS, JavaScript and git.
+I have also been learning NodeJS and ExpressJS with MongoDB.
 </p>

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=lauanamorim&label=Profile%20views&color=0e75b6&style=flat" alt="lauanamorim" /> </p>